jfbastien/no-sane-compiler/README.md

 View the presentation:
 [jfbastien.github.io/no-sane-compiler](https://jfbastien.github.io/no-sane-compiler).

 The talk was given at [C++Now 2016](http://cppnow.org/program-2016).
-It was recorded but hasn't been posted online yet.
+It's [on YouTube](https://youtu.be/igLZkoeTPgA).

+It was then given at [CppCon 2016](https://cppcon2016.sched.org/speaker/jfb_).
+The talk was also recorded and will be on YouTube soon.

 ## References